hpdporg/hpdp/README.md

 The visualization subsystem is a customizable framework providing APIs that expose chart, layout, and interactivity specification.

-The data scraper can be controlled via the network and can also receive dataset updates.
-Updated datasets provides the option for **HPDP** systems to behave as real-time dashboards.

-A single user can therefore script a disposable single-page report or set of charts with minimal effort. **HPDP** uses SVG (Scalable Vector Graphics) as the chart and shapes format.
+A single user can script a disposable single-page report or set of charts with minimal effort. **hpdp** uses SVG (Scalable Vector Graphics) as the chart and shapes format.

 ## Implementations and Roadmap ##